itssarojkr/Portfolio/README.md

 Thank you for visiting my profile.

 Below I have listed few of the competitions i have participated in along with the summary and score.
-For more detail on the analysis and prediction models that i used, you can view the Python notebook links for the respective Competition
+For more detail on the analysis and prediction models that i used, you can view the Python notebook links for the respective Competition<sup>**</sup>.
->Note : I've not uploaded notebooks for DrivenData because of the code sharing restriction.

 Alternatively you can visit my profile for the updated scores, by using the below links
 * [Kaggle](https://www.kaggle.com/sarojkr)